-I receive so many calls from brokers, surely they can’t all be mis-selling?
+Surely they can’t all be mis-selling?

 My broker said that they would include some services for us that would help us save money, surely they can’t be mis-selling?

 Some brokers really do add value added services for your benefit, that’s good.
-However if you don’t know with certainty how much you are being charged, you can’t make an informed decision about the additional services you may be receiving.
+However, if you don’t know with certainty how much you are being charged, you can’t make an informed decision about the additional services you may be receiving.

 Can’t I just ask my supplier?